-When talking about diabetes prevention, it's crucial to talk about insulin resistance.
+Insulin Resistance is important to talk about when discussing blood sugar levels.
 Any time a cell is exposed to excess insulin, it becomes more insulin resistant.
 It’s that simple.

 When the excess glucose won’t be taken by the cells, the liver or the muscles or fats cells because they are already full, that means it has nowhere to go.

 So, the insulin is left to circulate in the blood stream.

 This means that the pancreas will now trigger even more insulin to get the circulating insulin to go somewhere, as this is it’s job.
 Eventually, the glucose will have to get out of the bloodstream and get stored.
 This helps you to begin to see the endless spiral towards insulin resistance.

 Eating more sugar or starch causes one to crave more sugar, but then becomes a very nasty vicious debilitating cycle.

 How Insulin Resistance Happens and What it Causes

 Imagine insulin as a truck carrying sugars into our cells.
 The truck enters the cells using a special garage-door opener.
 If the opener stops working, the truck is stuck in the driveway.
 Soon after, another truck will pull up behind the first one and they’ll both become trapped.